akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 Then your connector needs to set this attribute to `false` and change the `Translation status` attribute to `IN PROGRESS` to indicate to Julia that the translation is being processed by one of your translators.

 :::tips
-Using the previous [GET LIST OF PRODUCTS](https://api.akeneo.com/api-reference.html#get_products) API request (with the correct filter), your connector will retrieve a JSON structure of each localizable products.
+Using the ["get a list of products"](https://api.akeneo.com/api-reference.html#get_products) API endpoint (with the correct filter), your connector will retrieve a JSON structure of each localizable products.

 Then with the help of the `family code` of these products, your connector will be able to make a [GET LIST OF ATTRIBUTES](https://api.akeneo.com/api-reference.html#get_attributes) API request to retrieve the `type` of attributes that compose this product family.